 You’ve probably noticed before how two people can eat the exact same things, exercise the same amount and yet wind up looking completely differently.
 Research shows that there’s a huge range in terms of individual differences in daily body expenditure or basal metabolic rate.

 During this process, your body’s internal temperature increases and helps reduce other fat deposits made of “white fat,” the type many of us can afford to have less of.
-Certain studies have even shown that brown fat can burn up to five times more calories than other types of body fat!
+Certain studies have even shown that brown fat can burn up to five times more calories than other types of body fat.

 Babies and young children have much more brown fat than adults do, but adults do hold on to some brown fat throughout their whole lives.
-One of the reasons babies have such a high percentage of brown fat is because they can’t yet shiver in response to being cold to regulate their body temperature, but so they must rely on brown fat to turn up their body heat.
+One of the reasons babies have such a high percentage of brown fat is because they can’t yet shiver in response to being cold to regulate their body temperature, so they must rely on brown fat to turn up their body heat.

 The fact that brown fat doesn’t disappear altogether in adulthood and become replaced with white fat is something scientists have only confirmed in the past two decades.
 In 2009, three different research groups published papers in the New England Journal of Medicine showing that brown fat was still detectable in adults and has important roles in body weight regulation.
-(2)

-Brown Fat vs. White Fat: How Are They Different?
+Brown Fat vs. White Fat

 White fat is found below the skin (subcutaneous) and around the organs (visceral fat, which can be especially dangerous) and accumulates from a surplus of calories.
 White fat has an effect on hormone production and hunger levels, and in healthy, non-overweight humans, it can comprise up to 20 percent of body weight in men and 25 percent in women.
-(3)

-The creation of body heat takes a lot of energy and this calls upon using the body’s excess fat stores for fuel.
+The creation of body heat takes a lot of energy, and this calls upon using the body’s excess fat stores for fuel.
 Brown fat is responsible for “thermoregulatory thermogenesis,” in other words regulation of temperature without shivering (or nonshivering thermogenesis).
 It also helps release the hormone norepinephrine when we are very cold in order to let us know we are uncomfortable and potentially in danger, so we need more heat.

-There’s also another type of fat worth getting to know: “beige fat.”
+What about beige fat?
+It’s another type of fat worth getting to know.
 Beige fat is the term now being used for white fat cells that are transformed into tissue that behaves a lot more like brown fat does.

 1. Burns Calories

-Brown fat cells use more calories than other types of fat cells do, helping you to potentially shed stored body fat and maintain a healthy weight more easily.
-It does this to regulate our internal temperature and help us survive even in cold climates.
+Brown fat cells use more calories than other types of fat cells do, helping you potentially shed stored body fat and maintain a healthy weight more easily.
+Studies show it does this to regulate our internal temperature and help us survive even in cold climates.

 As you probably know, energy intake comes from food consumption, whereas the major contributors to energy expenditure are exercise and simply the energy it takes to keep you alive (basic metabolic processes).
 According to the American Diabetes Association, brown fat activity can also impact daily energy expenditure and prove to be an effective therapy for obesity.
-(5)

 2. Decreases Dangerous Fat